APilarca/GuideMe/README.md

 You are in the right spot!

 GuideMe is a Ruby on Rails application built in a two weeks for travelers who would like to find a guide in a specific city.
 It's meant for an easy way for travelers to book a guide and communicate with them instantly.
-In addition to being the team lead, my role in this project was front-end developer.
+For this project I did most of the back-end work.
 We've implemented various API's including Google Maps, Stripe, Yelp, PixaBay and unslash.

 You can check out the live version [here] (https://guideme-2016.herokuapp.com/).